AgentCoop/phpcrystal/readme.md

 ## About this repository
 LPB is a Web skeleton application based on Laravel PHP framework.
+Out of the box you will get:
+1. Extended Laravel controller
+2. Basic classes for models and view services
+3. Error logging and reporting
+4. A default view template for emails
+5. A Docker configuration to run your application

 ## Installation
 Create a new project: